dusanmitrovic98/AdvancedDataStructures/README.md

 [x] 2.
 Graphs | status: PENDING
-A non-linear data structure consisting of nodes (vertices) connected by edges that may or
+A non-linear data structure consisting of nodes (vertices) connected by edges that may or data structure consisting of nodes (vertices) connected by edges that may or

 may not have a direction.